|

 Trenches.

-Mission, Michael Dorosh founded two websites devoted to the
+Michael Dorosh founded two websites devoted to the latter two

-latter two games in the original trilogy (Combat Mission:
+games in the original trilogy (Combat Mission: Barbarossa to

-Barbarossa to Berlin and Combat Mission: Afrika Korps),
+Berlin and Combat Mission: Afrika Korps), and had

-and had scenarios published on their Special Edition release discs.
+scenarios published on their Special Edition release discs.
+He

-He served on the beta test team for Panther Games’ Airborne
+served on the beta test team for Panther Games’ Airborne Assault,

-Assault, and was a beta tester/scenario designer for Combat
+and was a beta tester/scenario designer for Combat Mission: Shock

-Mission: Shock Force, contributing a healthy proportion of the
+Force, contributing a healthy proportion of the Task Force

-Task Force Thunder campaign on the release disc.
-He also served for
+Thunder campaign on the release disc.
+He also served for over two

 Mission: Campaigns.